Imperative programming

-Procedural Programming
+Procedural programming

 Procedural programming is a type of imperative programming in which the program is built from one or more procedures (also termed subroutines or functions).
 The terms are often used as synonyms, but the use of procedures has a dramatic effect on how imperative programs appear and how they are constructed.
 Heavy procedural programming, in which state changes are localized to procedures or restricted to explicit arguments and returns from procedures, is a form of structured programming.
-Since the 1960’s, structured programming and modular programming in general have been promoted as techniques to improve the maintainability and overall quality of imperative programs.
+Since the 1960s, structured programming and modular programming in general have been promoted as techniques to improve the maintainability and overall quality of imperative programs.
 The concepts behind object-oriented programming attempt to extend this approach.

 Procedural programming could be considered a step toward declarative programming.
 A programmer can often tell, simply by looking at the names, arguments, and return types of procedures (and related comments), what a particular procedure is supposed to do, without necessarily looking at the details of how it achieves its result.
 At the same time, a complete program is still imperative since it fixes the statements to be executed and their order of execution to a large extent.